 We are very lucky to have a rich variety of trees in Cambridge.
 There are an estimated quarter of a million trees growing in a variety of public and private locations.

-We are responsible for a lot of these trees, particularly those in open spaces and on streets.
+Cambridge City Council is responsible for a lot of these trees, particularly those in open spaces and on streets.
 We want to celebrate these trees and promote the important role they play in environmental, social and even economic terms.
-To do this, we worked with Urban Green to build a website for our tree trail at Cherry Hinton Hall.
+To do this, we worked with Urban Green to build a website for our tree trail at Cherry Hinton Hall park.

 You can use your smartphone to follow the trail and learn about the trees.